 Each case of neuropathy presents similar symptoms, but the affected locations of the body are often exclusive to each patient.
 The most commonly experienced symptoms include numbness, tingling and weakness in the hands and feet, painful cramps, muscle spasms and a sensitivity to touch.
 In advanced cases, sufferers may also experience burning or electric like pain, impaired balance, muscle loss and compromised coordination.

-This treatment option uses a sophisticated system to deliver healing energy to affected tissues.
-Three forms of healing are used, including laser, LED and electro-stimulation, to reduce pain, increase circulation and regenerate nerve tissue.
+- Neurolumen: This treatment option uses a sophisticated system to deliver healing energy to affected tissues.
+Three forms of healing are used including laser, LED and electro-stimulation to reduce pain, increase circulation and regenerate nerve tissue.

-At Total Health and Peak Medical, we pride ourselves on developing one-of-a-kind comprehensive treatment plans that are catered to your unique medical needs.
+At Total Health Physical Medicine & Rehabilitation Center, we pride ourselves on developing one-of-a-kind comprehensive treatment plans that are catered to your unique medical needs.
 Through these customized plans, we guide you through the treatment of neuropathy while also providing you with the tools you need to improve every aspect of your health.